 Under Project Settings > Team members, simply add their email address to send them an invite.

-Another option, while not fully supported, would be to set up and run your own bastion host.
+Another option is to set up and run your own bastion host.
 This would allow you to route all Codeship calls through your bastion host and white list only this host.

 If your build can’t locate a configuration file which you ignored in your repository, via